 In 1975, the Mannin Branch hosted its first Celtic League AGM at the

 Viking Long House in Peel.
 A local newspaper ran an article entitled ‘Manx Militants Shake a Leg’.
 The article expressed concern that the Manx Branch would come into contact with Irish nationalists.
 Without naming the threat one could conclude that it was the IRA the newspaper was referring to.
-The meeting opened with an introduction to Mann, with speakers David Keggin (politics) and Brian Caine (language).
+The meeting opened with an introduction to Mann, with speakers David Keggin (politics) and Bernard Caine (language).
 Then the AGM got down to Celtic League business.
 An Inter-Celtic night of music was arranged for Saturday evening.
 Celtic League members, Colin and Cristl Jerry brought together several Manx musicians.
 Since the early 1970s, the Jerrys had ensured that Manx music sessions were held every week at The Central Hotel and later in The Whitehouse.
 They also voluntarily facilitated music nights arranged by MecVannin.
-Their sessions also became the meeting point for nationalist enthusiasts to meet and discuss political/language matters.
+The sessions also became the meeting point for nationalist enthusiasts to meet and discuss political/language matters.
 For some twenty years Colin and Cristl organised trips to the Lorient Festival in Brittany (Festival Interceltique de Lorient).

 Delegates visited Cregneash Village and also participated in a Manx language service in Marown organised by Committee member, Audrey Ainsworth.